Talmundo logo

 Limitations

-What to press on in Talmundo pricing calls and technical validation before treating it as a safe choice for cloud deployment.
+What to press on in Talmundo pricing calls before signing

 Talmundo does not handle compliance paperwork like I-9 forms or E-Verify